Mortafix/PySaber/README.md

 # single song must be specified via parameter
 saberio -s "Alone - Alan Walker"
 ```
+> Note: in the text file you can write the code of the song (found in the URL of bsaber.com)
+> Example: "Alan Walker #69ec" or "#69ec"

 * The package can be runned in 3 mode: **auto**, **list** or **test**.
 If you don't specify the parameter, mode will be asked later.
 ```bash